 Dinner presents dishes that are simply tasty, with yakimono, speciality rolls, agemono and noodles taking full advantage of Hong Kong’s taste for Japanese.
 Even their salads are outstanding, with deep fried rock shrimp showing up in a garlic-ponzu tossed garden salad, or tuna, salmon and crabmeat with jalapeno peppers tossed in a carrot miso dressing.

 16 Lan Kwai Fong; 2525 1889

-Kyoto Joe boasts a Robatayaki grill and kitchen that pops up everything from bowls of piping hot udon to traditional platters of the freshest sashimi.
+Kyoto Joe boasts a Robatayaki grill and kitchen that serves up everything from bowls of piping hot udon to traditional platters of the freshest sashimi.
 While robust meat meals are a highlight, the vegetables aren’t in any way neglected, and in contrast we feel have been repackaged in one of the best vegetarian meals in the city.
-Kyoto Joe's focus is more on sushi, robayaki and vegetarian.
+Kyoto Joe’s focus is more on sushi, robayaki and vegetarian.
 They actually have more than 40 rolls of sushi available too.

 Robatayaki and tempura: